arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 <a name="Ex3Task2" />
 #### Task 2 - Working with Table Storage ####

 In this task you will update the MVC application actions to perform operations against the Table Storage.
-You are going to use Table Storage to save information of the uploaded photo such as its title and description.
+You are going to use Table Storage to save information about the uploaded photo such as its title and description.

 1. Open **PhotoEntity.cs** file in the **Models** folder and add the following directives.